teaghan/Cycle_SN/domain_transfer/README.md

 ### Code

-Before beginning training or utilizing Cycle-StarNet, I recommend reading the [technical write-up](../docs/README.md) on the method.
-After doing this:

   1. Download the synthetic (csn_kurucz.h5) and observed (csn_apogee.h5) training sets from [here](https://www.canfar.net/storage/list/starnet/public/Cycle_SN) and place it in the [data directory](../data/).